 It's not many non-profits that can boast confidently that their annual report is definitely NOT boring.
 But we do.

 Our Annual Report for 2016-17 includes introductions to students who will tell you themselves about how our programs are changing their lives, original poems and stories, and a collection of facts and stats that will have you gripped (can you guess how many wings, beaks, tails and feathered torsos we cut from paper this year for Robot Bird Poetry workshops?).
 It's also packed with quotes from parents and teachers and community workers and volunteers who are seeing first-hand the impacts of our programs in the lives of the young people they care for.

 proving our impact

-Since inception, the Sydney Story Factory (SSF) has been committed to conducting a rigorous, long-term evaluation of the benefits of our programs for young people.
+Since inception, the Sydney Story Factory (SSF) has been committed to evaluating the benefits of our programs for young people.

 In 2017, we engaged NSF Consulting to run independent evaluations of the impact of two of our programs on participating young people.
 And the results are very encouraging!

 The first program, generously funded by the Crown Resorts Foundation and the Packer Family Foundation, was our In-School Creative Writing Residency Program, where we ran term-length programs on different types of writing at eight primary schools across Western Sydney (2 schools per term).